viclai/lesion-growth-predictor/README.md

-The dataset used in this project (not included in this repository) contains data associated with perfusion imaging of the brains of anonymous stroke patients admitted to the University of California, Los Angeles medical center.
+The dataset used in this project (not included in this repository) contains data associated with perfusion imaging of the brains of anonymous stroke patients admitted to the University of California, Los Angeles Medical Center :hospital:.
 The data was pre-processed (via image segmentation, registration, etc.) by Scalzo's lab team.

 # Development
 Functionality has been implemented to load the data from the dataset (not